bencardoen/DataCurator.jl/README.md

   conditions=["is_3d_img", ["endswith", "[1,2].tif"]]
   actions = ["warn_on_fail"]
   ```
-- Early exit: sometimes you want the validation or processing to stop immediately based on a condition, e.g. finding corrupt data, or because you're just looking for 1 specific type of conditions.
+- **Early exit**: sometimes you want the validation or processing to stop immediately based on a condition, e.g. finding corrupt data, or because you're just looking for 1 specific type of conditions.
 This can be achieved fairly easily, illustrated with a trivial example that stops after finding something else than .txt files.
   ```toml
   [global]
   act_on_success = false